varun-mahajan/java/GroovyJava/README.md

 **Groovy/Java integration example.
 This project executes java code from Groovy script at runtime.
-Keep changing the script in 'code.groovy. file and its results will be printed**
+Create or edit any *.groovy files and they will be executed automatically**

 **STEPS TO EXECUTE**
 * run mvn clean package appassembler:assemble